ansys/grantami-bomanalytics/doc/source/api/compliance/indicators.rst

 .. autoclass:: ansys.grantami.bomanalytics.indicators.RoHSIndicator

-.. autoenum:: ansys.grantami.bomanalytics.indicators.RoHSFlag
+.. autoclass:: ansys.grantami.bomanalytics.indicators.RoHSFlag(value)
+   :members:
+   :member-order: bysource

 Watch list indicator
 --------------------

 .. autoclass:: ansys.grantami.bomanalytics.indicators.WatchListIndicator

-.. autoenum:: ansys.grantami.bomanalytics.indicators.WatchListFlag
+.. autoclass:: ansys.grantami.bomanalytics.indicators.WatchListFlag(value)
+   :members:
+   :member-order: bysource

 ..
 [1] A substance is determined to be a process chemical if either the substance category is set as 'Used in